Belly dance: Origins and history

 Belly dancing is believed to have had a long history in the Middle East.
 Several Greek and Roman sources including Juvenal and Martial describe dancers from Asia Minor and Spain using undulating movements, playing castanets, and sinking to the floor with "quivering thighs", descriptions that are certainly suggestive of the movements that are today associated with belly dance.
 Later, particularly in the 18th and 19th centuries, European travellers in the Middle East such as Edward Lane and Flaubert wrote extensively of the dancers they saw there, including the Awalim and Ghawazi of Egypt.

 In his book, Andrew Hammond notes that practitioners of the art form agree that belly dance is lodged especially in Egyptian culture, he states: "the Greek historian Herodotus related the remarkable ability of Egyptians to create for themselves spontaneous fun, singing, clapping, and dancing in boats on the Nile during numerous religious festivals.
 It's from somewhere in this great, ancient tradition of gaiety that the belly dance emerged."

 The courtly pleasures of the Umayyad, Abbasid and Fatimid caliphs included belly dancing, soirée and singing.
-Belly dancers and singers were sent from all parts of the vast empire to entertain.
-During this era of slavery in the Muslim world, these artists were often slaves.
-No free woman could perform in public due to the Islamic sex segregation, but female slaves were trained to entertain male guests in singing and other art forms, such as the qiyan slave artists, who became common during the era of slavery in the Umayyad Caliphate.
+Belly dancing was viewed as a normal courtship dance where the woman would seduce the man she wanted with suggestive movements, but it was always done in private since no free woman could perform in public, such dance deemed indecent in the Islamic moral code of law.
+The belly dancers and singers sent from all parts of the vast empire to entertain the wealthy and powerful were as such almost always slaves or prostitutes.
+During this era of slavery in the Muslim world, these artists were trained to entertain male guests in singing and other art forms, such as the qiyan slave artists, who became common during the era of slavery in the Umayyad Caliphate.
 During the era of slavery in Egypt, female slaves were trained in singing and dancing and given as gifts between men.

 In the Ottoman Empire, belly dance was performed by women and later, by boys, in the sultan's palace.